Overview

 Step 6: Classify Your Overall Body Shape

-Beyond a single ratio, your overall body shape — commonly described as "apple" (fat concentrated around the abdomen) versus "pear" (fat concentrated in the hips and thighs) — carries its own risk information, with apple shapes generally associated with higher cardiovascular risk at the same body weight.
+Beyond a single ratio, your overall body shape, commonly described as "apple" (fat concentrated around the abdomen) versus "pear" (fat concentrated in the hips and thighs), carries its own risk information.
+Apple shapes tend to run higher cardiovascular risk at the same body weight.
 The Body Shape Calculator classifies your shape from waist, hip, and bust or chest measurements.

 Step 7: Track Lean Mass Separately with FFMI

 If you're strength training or tracking muscle-building progress, none of the metrics above isolate lean mass the way FFMI (Fat-Free Mass Index) does.
-An increasing FFMI over time — calculated from your body fat percentage, height, and weight via the FFMI Calculator — indicates you're gaining muscle rather than simply gaining weight, which a rising BMI or body weight number alone can't confirm.
+A rising FFMI over time, calculated from your body fat percentage, height, and weight via the FFMI Calculator, tells you you're gaining muscle rather than simply gaining weight, something a climbing BMI or body weight number alone can't confirm.

 Key Terms